RaghavaYerubandi/Deploy_Kubeadm/Sidecar Containers/readme.md

 ## Init Containers
 - Always starts before the main container and complete before the main container starts.
-- We can have multiple init containers and they execute
+- We can have multiple init containers and they execute sequencitially.
+- Main containers start after once init containers complete their job.
+- Main Containers & Init containers won't run simultaneously.
+- Init Containers are used for checking dependencies.

+## Adapter Containers.
+- Run along with Main Containers.
+- Used for provide metrics collection, Tracing, logs Copy etc.
+- Good for proxy which can be provide mutual TLS with service mesh.